ROBOTIS-GIT/emanual/_includes/en/dxl/y/control_table_526_goal_current.md

+{% if page.product_group=='dxl_y_m' %}
+{% assign current_limit= "[Current Limit(66)]" %}
+{% endif %}
-In current control mode, the Goal Current (526) value operates as the target current value.
-In velocity control mode, position control mode, and extended position control mode, it operates within the limit of the current controller input (current).
-Goal Current(526) cannot exceed the [Current Limit(66)].
+In current control mode, the Goal Current is used to specify the desired output current.
+In velocity control mode, position control mode, and extended position control mode it functions as a limit on the current controller's output current.
+Goal Current cannot exceed the configured {{ current_limit }}.

 | Unit       | Range                                      |  Control Mode                                           |               Description                  |
 |:----------:|:------------------------------------------:| :-------------------------------------------------------|:-------------------------------------------|